drNymbus/ync/deployment/README.md

 Once your minikube is set up, you'll be able to run the bash file 'start.sh'.
 To delete all ync-app resources without effort, execute 'shutdown.sh' file.

+### *Build*

+The 'build.sh' file can be used to build docker images to be used on the kubernetes cluster, the last lines are here to register those images to a k3s cluster.
+On a local setting you should comment out those lines.

 ## ync-database

 A configMap volume is created to allow keyspaces to be created when a pod is started.
 Once the configMap is up, the cassandra StatefulSet can be launched alongside the LoadBalancer service.